joshkoenig/relucantlywithher.com/third-party.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">ME: anyone but trump<br>GARY JOHNSON: I will outlaw schools.<br>JILL STEIN: Crystals are the only technology we need.<br>ME: ok hillary i guess</p>&mdash; drewtoothpaste (@drewtoothpaste) <a href="https://twitter.com/drewtoothpaste/status/764479599757631488">August 13, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-When you actually dig into these people, they aren't very credible.
+When you actually dig in on these people, they aren't very credible.
 Also, given the rules of how democracy works it's not going to do anything.
+Don't make the same mistake I did in 2000.

 ## A Personal Story